furqonajiy/itbisa-shopee-order-bot/README.md

 rules work as intended.

 The bot-state branch is created automatically the first time the workflow runs successfully.
-You do not need to create it manually.
-The first run will detect that bot-state does not exist yet, create it as an orphan branch with no shared history, and push the initial state files to it.
+For the very first run, the workflow still expects the initial state files to be available from `main`.

 ### Bootstrapping for the first time